Yorko/mlcourse.ai/book/topic03/assignment03_decision_trees.md

 # You code here (read-only in a JupyterBook, pls run jupyter-notebook to edit)
 ```

 ### Additional: display the resulting tree using graphviz.
-You can use pydot or [web-service](https://www.coolutils.com/ru/online/DOT-to-PNG) dot2png.
+You can use pydot or a web-service, e.g. [this one](https://onlineconvertfree.com/convert-format/dot-to-png/).

 ```{code-cell} ipython3